-This New York City musical tradition takes place in the iconic Radio City Music Hall and features the high-kicking Rockettes.
+The Radio City Rockettes are world famous for their high kicks and candy-cane costumes.
+Anyone who visits NYC over the holidays should make time to watch their most beloved show of the year, the Christmas Spectacular, at the iconic Radio City Music Hall.
 The show combines such classic scenes as "Parade of the Wooden Soldiers" and "New York at Christmas" with new numbers and cutting-edge digital projection which transforms Radio City Music Hall's interior into a giant canvas.
-Advance booking is highly recommended.
-This year's show takes place November 17, 2018 to January 1, 2019.
+This year's show takes place November 8, 2019, through January 5, 2020.

-This is a holiday bus tour to remember.
-Families can view New York City’s holiday festivities and cheer through floor-to-ceiling windows from the comfort of a multi-million dollar motor coach.
-The experience is hosted by two on-board New York City experts and features live street performers.
-This year's rides can be taken November 15, 2018 to January 6, 2019.
+See New York City’s holiday attractions from the comfort of a multi-million dollar motor coach on this Christmas-themed bus tour.
+The experience is hosted by two New York City experts and features live street performers, which you can watch through floor-to-ceiling windows.
+This year's rides can be taken from mid-November until the first week of January.

-The famous Origami Holiday Tree at the American Museum of Natural History is a staple of the holiday season.
-This year's theme is "Oceans of Origami," with models inspired by the special exhibition Unseen Oceans.
-The tree is decorated with more than 800 hand-folded paper models created by local, national, and international origami artists.
-You can get in the act too.
-Volunteers will be on hand to teach Origami paper folding.
-The event takes place November 19, 2018, through January 13, 2019.
+The American Museum of Natural History's annual Origami Holiday Tree is a staple of Christmastime in New York City.
+This year's theme is "T. rex and Friends: History in the Making," which is inspired by the museum's current T. rex exhibition.
+The 13-foot tree is decorated with hundreds of hand-folded paper models created by local, national, and international origami artists.
+You can get in the act, too.
+Volunteers will be on hand to teach the art of origami.
+The event takes place from November 25, 2019, through January 12, 2020.

-Opening November 23, 2018, one of the season’s favorite annual productions, George Balanchine’s The Nutcracker is a holiday feast complete with marching toy soldiers, a one-ton Christmas tree that grows before the audience’s eyes and crystalline snowflakes.
-This is a special event with all 90 dancers, 62 musicians, 40 stagehands, and more than 125 children, in two alternating casts, from the School of American Ballet joining forces to make each performance as magical as possible.
+Opening December 5, 2019, one of the season’s favorite annual productions, George Balanchine’s The Nutcracker is an age-old holiday treat complete with marching toy soldiers, a one-ton Christmas tree that grows before the audience’s eyes, and crystalline snowflakes.
+This special event features the entire company, plus 62 musicians, 40 stagehands, and more than 125 children from the School of American Ballet.

-Now in its eighth year, this holiday bus tour offers families the opportunity to see the famed Dyker Heights Christmas lights.
-Every year the neighborhood is ablaze with illuminating exhibitions complete with 30-foot toy soldiers and nativity scenes.
-The bus also offers festive holiday music and old-time Christmas television variety specials, topped off with a taste of Brooklyn’s best cannolis and hot chocolate.
+Every year the Dyker Heights neighborhood in Brooklyn becomes ablaze with illuminating exhibitions complete with 30-foot toy soldiers and nativity scenes.
+The residential area is about a 15-minute walk from the subway station at 79th Street and New Utrecht Avenue, but there's also a bus tour operated by A Slice of Brooklyn that can get you there.
+The bus features festive holiday music and old-time Christmas television variety specials, topped off with a taste of Brooklyn’s best cannolis and hot chocolate.
 It's a 3.5-hour tour and takes place every night in December except Christmas Eve and Christmas Day.